owlbarn/tutorial/book/signal/README.md

 ```

+The function `fft` takes a complex ndarray as input, and also returns a complex ndarray.
-In the result returned by `fft`, the first half contain the positive-frequency terms, and the second half contains the negative-frequency terms, in order of decreasingly negative frequency.
+In the result returned, the first half contains the positive-frequency terms, and the second half contains the negative-frequency terms, in order of decreasingly negative frequency.
-Typically, only the FFT corresponding to positive frequencies is plotted.
+Typically, only the FFT corresponding to positive frequencies is plotted, so as to remove redundant frequencies, such as the `2.25` and `-2.75` here.
-(TODO: explain)
+(TODO: explain what are pos/neg frequencies.)

 ```ocaml env=fft_env01
 # let d = Owl_fft.D.ifft c